kotobuki/M5Stack-HID-Input-Framework-for-xR/README.md

 `GET` `http://192.168.0.10/output?val=123`

-## :construction: IOFrameworkManager :construction:
+## IOFrameworkManager for Unity

 ### Usage

-1. Import the `IOFrameworkWidget.unitypackage`
+1. Import the `IOFrameworkWidget.unitypackage` file to your Unity project
 2. Add an FSM to a GameObject
 3. Add global transition(s) to the FSM to receive the input-related event(s)
 4. Add a `Send Event` action (with a `Set Event String Data` action if necessary) to a State to send the output or Wi-Fi-related event(s)

 ### Input

+IOFrameworkManager broadcasts events to all FSMs.

 - `ANALOG VALUE CHANGED` Int: analog value
 - `JOYSTICK VALUE CHANGED` String: joystick value